Nettleship v Weston: Judgment

 The Court of Appeal, consisting of Lord Denning MR, Salmon LJ and Megaw LJ held that applying a lower standard to the learner driver because the instructor was aware of her inexperience would result in complicated shifting standards.
 It would imply, for example, that an inexperienced doctor owed his patient a lower standard of care if the patient was aware of his lack of experience.
 The standard of care for a learner driver would be the usual standard applied to drivers: that of an experienced and skilled driver.
-The policy consideration that played a role in this decision was that the learner driver was covered by insurance.It is essential to consider an objective standard while dealing with a case of negligence.
-The court took different fields of law into consideration while concluding the matter of Nettleship and Weston.
+The policy consideration that played a role in this decision was that the learner driver was covered by insurance.

 Over the dissent of Salmon LJ, the Court of Appeal held that the instructor was also responsible for the accident as he was partially in control of the car and should only be able to recover half of his damages due to contributory negligence.